 "The only thing you done was yesterday And since you've gone you're just another day

 How do you sleep?
 How do you sleep at night?"

 It is interesting to note that the person who helped Lennon write the lyrics to the song was Lennon's director Allen Klein, who at the time did one hand with the other three "Beatles" members in a lawsuit against Paul McCartney.
 Also in terms of music, the opening of the song with the instrument tuning was meant to be a sting aimed at McCartney who opened the "Sgt.
-Pepper's Lonely Hearts Club Band" album in a similar way.
-The stings towards McCartney also emerges from the album cover, which includes a picture of Lennon holding a pig's ears, in response to a picture of McCartney on the album "Ram".
-Lennon receives here reinforcement from his Beatles friend George Harrison, who is simply amazing here in playing slide.
+Pepper's Lonely Hearts Club Band" album similarly.
+The stings towards McCartney also emerge from the album cover, which includes a picture of Lennon holding a pig's ears, in response to a picture of McCartney on the album "Ram".
+Lennon receives reinforcement from his Beatles friend George Harrison, who is simply amazing here at playing slide.

 We're nearing the end with "How?"
-A magical and beautiful song that contrasts to the previous song and presents the insecure side of John Lennon with words like: "How can I go forward when I do not know which way I'm facing?".
-Lennon's touching lyrics and his fragile singing rides perfectly over the orchestral arrangements and minimalist drumming of Alan White who is really reminiscent here of Ringo Starr in his playing.
+A magical and beautiful song that contrasts with the previous song and presents the insecure side of John Lennon with words like: "How can I go forward when I do not know which way I'm facing?".
+Lennon's touching lyrics and his fragile singing ride perfectly over the orchestral arrangements and minimalist drumming of Alan White who is really reminiscent of Ringo Starr in his playing.